-Attack surface management is more important now than ever before–and for good reason.
+Attack surface management is the continuous process of discovering, classifying and assessing the security of all of an organization’s assets.
 With the rush to digital transformation, your attack surface has both grown exponentially and become immeasurably harder to define and defend.
 Add to that the rise in cyberattacks and breaches, and it’s no wonder that there is a spotlight on attack surface management.
-Read on to learn more about attack surface management and how it can help you prevent breaches and reduce cybersecurity risk.

 What is an Attack Surface?

 First, it’s important to understand what we mean when we talk about the attack surface.
 An attack surface is the sum of an organization’s attacker-exposed IT assets, whether these digital assets are secure or vulnerable, known or unknown, in active use or not, and regardless of IT or security team awareness of them.
 An organization’s attack surface changes continuously over time, and includes digital assets that are on-premises, in the cloud, and in subsidiary networks, as well as those in third-party vendors' environments.